Roll Over Your Savings

 What Types of Accounts can I roll Over?

 In general, you may only roll over money that is in your name.
 However, if you are a surviving spouse and you receive a taxable distribution from your deceased spouse’s pension plan, you may roll it over.
+The Fund will not accept an indirect Rollover Contribution from a Roth account in an employer-sponsored retirement plan, or an indirect Rollover Contribution of after-tax amounts from an eligible retirement plan or IRA.
+Rollovers from a Roth IRA are not permitted by the IRS.

 Why Should I roll Over my Savings?